metal-stack/gardener/docs/proposals/32-version-classification-lifecycles.md

 - Classification stages are defined as keys in the API, which feels wrong because these are enums and when adding a new stage the API definition is required to change.
 So this is considered an anti-pattern.
 - All consumers of the `CloudProfile` are required to calculate the effective classification state that depends on time.

-### Classification Field Patching
+### Status vs. Classification Field Patching

-This variant of approaches tries to not introduce the status on the `CloudProfile` and instead changes the spec itself.
-It is applicable to the proposal and all its alternatives.
+This consideration tries to avoid the introduction of a `status` field in the `CloudProfile` and instead updates the `spec` itself.

 Here the `CloudProfile` reconciler patches the currently computed classification stage of a version back into `classification` or an eventually newly introduced sibling field like `currentClassification`.

 ```yaml